"When the sperm and ovum unite to create the physical body, they do so at what becomes the medulla oblongata, at the base of the brain.

 The Egg, the Weed, and the Organ

-One rotten egg of counsel may ruin a whole basket.
+One rotten egg may ruin a whole basket.
+It is much the same with counsels.
 A state of negentropy (good order, shape, and the like) may be hard to attain.
-In the body, many, many cells, organs, and organ systems work along in great synergy.
+In the body, many, many cells, organs, and organ systems work together.
 Good life depends on it.

 The food for thought we start to chew on and swallow, had better not fester and poison us as time goes by.
-There is much at stake.
+There could be much at stake.

-It should not help to yell for God.
-Try to be mature, rather.
-What is held to be helpful, is to practice deep meditation, and ◦TM is of that sort, and it is benign.
+Something that could be very helpful, is to practice deep meditation, and ◦TM is of that sort.
+It is very benign.

 Dr Suurkuula concludes: "The remarkably small incidence of psychiatric illness among the population of individuals who had learnt the Transcendental Meditation technique compared to the general population indicates that the TM technique is not only safe but also has considerable value in the prevention of psychiatric illness."

-The "cry for God" seems like a "bug" let into the kriya teachings by Yogananda.
-In the teachings of Lahiri Mahasaya the guidelines include, "practice of Kriya, abandoning expectations for results."
-That is parts of what is required in the kriya tradition.
-(Satyeswarananda 1986:52).
-On the other hand, Yogananda in America made a play of aggrandised expectations.
-He violated the original kriya teachings and made a mess, writes Swami Satyeswarananda frankly: [More on Yogananda] But there is more to this issue:
+Yogananda's wailer way goes against the teachings of Lahiri Mahasaya "Practice of Kriya, abandoning expectations for results."
+(Satyeswarananda 1986,52).
+Yogananda in America made a play of aggrandised expectations.
+He violated the original kriya teachings and made a mess, writes Swami Satyeswarananda: [More]

-We can combine counsels too: Before we choose a meditation method or system of methods, we can do ourselves a good turn by seeing which methods come out on top among the researched methods, and thus be informed about which method to expect the most of, from the averages that research findings are typically based on.
-Further, in between meditations we may measure up changes in our lives, say, every month or two or so.
+Before we choose a meditation method or system of methods, we can do ourselves a good turn by seeing which methods come out on top among the researched methods, and thus be informed about which method to expect the most of, from the averages that research findings are typically based on.
+Further, in between meditations we may measure up changes in our lives, say, every other month or so.
 Then, based on changes or trends we get aware of we may tentatively or halfway expect further beneficial results too - provisonally.
 Still, during meditation sessions we could aim at just doing the methods to benefit that way.

 During such sessions, vagrant thoughts and expectations may calmly be replaced by resuming the method as often as we find we have drifted off from the wholehearted practice, and that his how to do it during simple, elegant ◦TM, Transcendental Meditation, the test winner far and wide.
-Study the research.
+One may study the good research.

 Yogananda's half-institutionalised "Cry for Divine Mother and she will come" could be of the lowest type of devotion.
 SRF further makes a show of devotion (medium type) by its rigmarole, altar worship of Jesus, Krishna, and four more of its Christs, and things like that.
-Piousness, that sort of inward-turned, delicate fondness, rides on top.
+However, piousness, which is inward-turned, delicate fondness - that kind of devotion - may be on top.
 Adi Shankara:

 Shankara.
 The Crest-Jewel of Wisdom and other writings of Shankaracharya.
 Tr.
 Charles Johnston.
 Covina: Theosophical University Press, 1946.